 Planning and organization make a property easier to read and navigate—helping increase comfort and familiarity.

 When planning any landscape, it's important to know how it will be used.
-Once you know how you want people to see and use a space, every design decision should stem from this idea.
-Will it be an active space or one made for leisure?
+First, decide how you want people to see and use a space.
+Every design decision should stem from this idea.
+Will it be a sports field or a rose garden?
 Are you looking to attract visitors or guide them to another location?

-It's also important to take into account existing site conditions in the final design of a project.
-Things like slopes, drainage, utilities and existing structures—as well as climate and other environmental considerations—can have a significant impact on planning and design.
+It's also important to consider existing site conditions in the final design of a project.
+Features like slopes, drainage, utilities, and existing structures—as well as climate and other environmental considerations—can have a significant impact on planning and design.
 Physical characteristics affect the construction and performance of hardscapes, while climate and drainage may limit the type of plants that can be used.

 2. Create unity through consistency and repetition

-Once we know how we want users to interact with a landscape, we need to develop a conceptual focus.
+Once it has been determined how users should interact with a landscape, you should develop a conceptual focus.

-Greenspace Design & Décor.
-Greenspace specializes in artificial landscape installations for both interiors and exteriors.
-They do both residential and commercial projects, and their work can be seen at the Vancouver Airport, the Vancouver Aquarium and the Shangri-La Hotel Vancouver.
+Greenspace Design & Décor specializes in artificial landscape installations for both interiors and exteriors.
+They work on both residential and commercial projects, and their work can be seen at the Vancouver Airport, Vancouver Aquarium, and Shangri-La Hotel Vancouver.
 Their Commercial and Residential Designer, Sarah d'Artois, explains how professional site designers plan their projects:

-When it comes to planning a new project, "Unity and cohesion are key principles of design, which are always a major consideration in the initial process of a project," says d'Artois.
+When it comes to planning a new project, "unity and cohesion are key principles of design, which are always a major consideration in the initial process of a project," said d'Artois.
 "Without harmony, a space will lack completeness, which users sense intuitively whether they know it or not.
-We select certain elements to focus on, such as line, texture and shape, and combine those with selected principles—repetition, for example.
+We select certain elements to focus on, such as line, texture, and shape, and combine those with selected principles—repetition, for example.
 Repeating a certain texture or shape throughout the landscape will help create unity."

-Dominant characteristics—or attention-grabbing focal points—are key to establishing strong patterns.
-Unique tree species or decorative architectural features, for example, are ideal for building entrances, pathways, leisure spaces or other places of interest.
+Dominant characteristics or attention-grabbing focal points are key to establishing strong patterns.
+For example, unique tree species or decorative architectural features are ideal for building entrances, pathways, leisure spaces, or other places of interest.

 3. Strong lines make for strong designs

 Site walkability is not just a goal, but a requirement for many designers.
-Learn more about how active design can help encourage more active lifestyles.
+Proper active design can help encourage more active lifestyles.

-Curved-line landscapes emphasize more natural forms and asymmetric compositions.
+- Curved-line landscapes emphasize more natural forms and asymmetric compositions.
 We can look to traditional Japanese gardens for examples of free-form, natural landscapes that embrace asymmetrical compositions.
-As d'Artois mentions above, these types of spaces encourage more intuitive or fanciful wandering and exploration.
+As d'Artois mentioned, these types of spaces encourage more intuitive or unplanned wandering and exploration.

 5. Keep balance and symmetry in mind